Fill Your Factoring Prospect Pipeline

 Personal or Social Associations

-Factoring brokers and ISO’s can rely on their personal affiliations to generate lead opportunities as well.
+Factoring brokers and ISO’s can also rely on their personal affiliations to generate lead opportunities.
 Presenting invoice factoring, PO Funding, and other funding solutions where you have credibility with the audience is critical for success.

 - Alumni associations